Ohio Court Records

 Individuals seeking to seal a divorce record in Ohio are required to file a motion petitioning the probate court in the same county where the divorce was finalized.
 Records may be sealed to prevent disclosure of potentially harmful information concerning victims of domestic violence, minors, and other sensitive criminals, personal, or financial information.

-An exigent or justifiable reason is needed because the judge must agree that the need for sealing is compelling enough to warrant limiting the public’s right to information before the court order for record sealing can be given.
-Sealing is therefore not guaranteed as records are sealed at the judge’s discretion.
+An exigent or justifiable reason is needed because the judge must agree that the need for sealing is compelling enough to warrant limiting the public's right to information before the court order for record sealing is given.
+Sealing is therefore not guaranteed as records are sealed at the judge's discretion.